junxit/us-congress-bills-116/metadata.md

 - 2020-07-27 — Mr. Aguilar moved to suspend the rules and pass the bill, as amended.
 - 2020-07-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3864-3866)
 - 2020-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3864-3866)
+- 2020-07-29 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.